-Book recommendation for March – Emily Knight, I Am…
+Book review – Emily Knight, I Am…

 “Emily Knight is a teenage warrior who comes from a legendary warrior family so she is destined to be a hero”